Accident report in teen's Florida park ride death says seat was locked - KESQ

 It’s not clear if Sampson fit the contours of the seat or if the bracket fit properly.

-CNN has reached out to the ride operator, Slingshot, and ICON Park to ask if there was a weight limit for the ride and whether Sampson fit properly.
+CNN has reached out to the ride operator, Slingshot Group and ICON Park to ask whether Sampson fit properly.

 Video circulating on social media, purportedly of the ICON Park incident, shows a person falling from their seat about five seconds into the ride’s drop, perhaps about two-thirds of the way down, as the ride slowed as it approached the ground.